Are you ready for the Fitness for Human Habitation Act

 - Drainage and sanitary conveniences

-- Facilities for preparation and cooking of food and for the disposal of wastewater
+- Facilities for preparation and cooking of food and the disposal of wastewater

 - Hazards under the HHSRS

-Where one or more of these criteria are present the courts will objectively assess whether the property is so defective that is considered unfit for human habitation.
+Where one or more of these criteria are present, the courts will objectively assess whether the property is so defective that it is considered unfit for human habitation.

 What are the penalties?

-Tenants can now sue their landlord for damages for the entire length of their tenancy for failing to adequately maintain their properties.
+Tenants can now sue their landlord for damages for the entire length of their tenancy for failing to maintain their properties adequately.
 However, landlords who maintain their properties and respond to tenants’ requests for repairs have nothing to be concerned about.

 How can Nuaire help?

-Nuaire’s Positive Input Ventilation (PIV) system has been the go-to solution for dealing with condensation since it was developed by Nuaire over 50 years ago.
-By tackling the cause of condensation dampness with the installation of PIV, landlords can not only minimise disrepair claims but also reduce calls to problem properties by taking this preventative measure and ensure compliance with the Homes Act 2018.
+Nuaire’s Positive Input Ventilation (PIV) system has been the go-to solution for dealing with condensation since Nuaire developed it over 50 years ago.
+By tackling the cause of condensation dampness with the installation of PIV, landlords can minimise disrepair claims and reduce calls to problem properties by taking this preventative measure and ensuring compliance with the Homes Act 2018.
 PIV treats and prevents dampness and requires minimal maintenance.
 Here are our top three benefits of installing PIV in your properties:

-- Cure mould and condensation growth - Excess humidity occurs as a result of cooking, cleaning and other daily activities.
-A humid environment creates the perfect breeding ground dust mites and mould growth.
+- Cure mould and condensation growth - Excess humidity occurs due to cooking, cleaning and other daily activities.
+A humid environment creates the perfect breeding ground for dust mites and mould growth.
 A PIV system like Drimaster-Eco will help extract excess moisture, curing and preventing condensation in the home.

 The Drimaster-Eco works by displacing polluted indoor air with fresh, filtered air from outside, so the indoor air remains healthy.

-- No need to open windows - To reduce humidity and condensation during the heating season, significant energy loss occurs by opening windows.
+- There is no need to open windows - To reduce humidity and condensation during the heating season, significant energy loss occurs by opening windows.
 By installing a Drimaster-Eco and providing fresh filtered air to the home, humid air is displaced without opening windows, making significant savings to the occupier.

 If you want to find out more about our Drimaster-Eco PIV range and its benefits, please call 029 20858 500 or click here.

-Tenants can now sue their landlord for damages for the entire length of their tenancy for failing to adequately maintain their properties.
+Tenants can now sue their landlord for damages for the entire length of their tenancy for failing to maintain their properties adequately.